-Scott A. Coffina is a partner in the firm’s White Collar Criminal Defense and Corporate Investigations Team.
+Scott A. Coffina is a partner in the firm’s White Collar Defense and Corporate Investigations Team.
 His practice focuses on internal investigations, False Claims Act litigation, political-legal controversies, and additional civil, criminal or regulatory enforcement actions.

 A former Associate Counsel to President George W. Bush from May 2007 until January 2009 and a former Assistant U.S. Attorney, Scott has substantial experience with Congressional oversight matters and high-stakes prosecutions.

 Commercial Litigation.
-Scott has represented corporate, university and individual clients in a wide range of matters including allegations of improper marketing by pharmaceutical companies, false claims by a medical device manufacturer, fraudulent mortgage lending, fraud in Small Business Administration programs, income tax fraud, and violations of the Clery Act.
+Scott has represented corporate, university and individual clients in a wide range of matters including allegations of improper marketing by pharmaceutical companies, false claims by a medical device manufacturer, fraudulent mortgage lending, fraud in Small Business Administration programs, income tax fraud, allegations of sexual misconduct and violations of the Clery Act.
 He also has assisted clients with investigating and pursuing recoveries in embezzlement cases, and in other affirmative anti-fraud litigation.